Visiting Buenos Aires isn’t about checking off a list of landmarks, it’s about the barrios.

 Puerto Madero is the city’s youngest neighborhood, having been completely restored in the 90’s.

-Despite the massive investment, however, the port only functioned for about 10 years before being rendered obsolete by even larger ships and the new port, Puerto Nuevo, taking its place.
+Despite the massive investment, however, the port only functioned for about 10 years before being rendered obsolete by the new port, Puerto Nuevo, taking its place.

 After decades of abandon, the 1990’s renewal converted Puerto Madero into one of the most modern, affluent areas in town.

 Warehouses were converted into loft apartments, upscale restaurants, and even a private university.
-Skyscrapers went up housing luxury hotels, pricey apartments and some of the best views in town.
+Skyscrapers house luxury hotels, pricey apartments and some of the best views in town.

 Chacarita